-Coincident to within the accuracies of our astrometry are the peak of the mid-infrared emission and the group of linearly distributed methanol masers that have been modeled well by a circumstellar disk (Pestalozzi et al. 2004).
-It is interesting to point out that the position angle of the linearly distributed methanol masers is 290°, which is similar to the position angle of the extended mid-infrared emission of $\sim 315^{\circ}$.
-Therefore is this large dusty disk-like emission seen in the mid-infrared a circumstellar accretion disk?
-Given the scale of the mid-infrared emission this seems unlikely.
-Shepherd, Claussen, & Kurtz (2001) argue that accretion disks around early B-type stars of ~ 10 M{\odot} are expected to be on the order of 100s of AUs in radius.
-Likewise, the models of Yorke (1993,2004) show disks ~ 400 AU in radius for similar mass stars.
-The main group of the linearly distributed methanol masers extends over ~ 300 AU with a clear linear velocity gradient along the maser line in the inner ~ 100 AU (Minier et al. 2000).
-This is consistent with an edge-on Keplerian disk with a radius of ~ 500 AU using the model by Pestalozzi et al. (2004) and a 11 M{\odot} B1.5 star (rather than the 30 M{\odot} central star used in that work).
-However, the lobes on either side of the mid-infrared peak extend to $\sim 1.5''$ from the peak, which is ~ 4000 AU, an order of magnitude larger than what we would consider a typical circumstellar disk and a factor of 8 larger than the disk inferred by the model of Pestalozzi et al. (2004).
-Nevertheless, there are several examples in the literature (e.g. Zhang, Hunter & Sridharan 1998) that claim detection of large disk-like tori around massive stars (usually seen in mm or molecular emission).
+FIG. 3.-Outflow centered on IRS 1.
+A line shows that the angle of elongation of the large-scale mid-infrared emission of IRS 1 is at nearly the same position angle as the CO outflow (blueshifted are dashed contours, redshifted are solid contours) from Davis et al. (1998).
+The positions of the mid-infrared peaks of IRS 1, 2, and 3 are marked with stars.
+IRS 1 lies at the center of the CO outflow.
+The origin is the position of IRS 1 in the frame of the CO map. seems unlikely.
+Shepherd et al. (2001) argue that accretion disks around early B-type stars of $\sim 10~M{\odot}$ are expected to be on the order of hundreds of AU in radius.
+Likewise, the models of Yorke (1993, 2004) show disks ~400 AU in radius for similar mass stars.
+The main group of the linearly distributed methanol masers extends over ~300 AU with a clear linear velocity gradient along the maser line in the inner ~100 AU (Minier et al. 2000).
+This is consistent with an edge-on Keplerian disk with a radius of ~500 AU using the model by Pestalozzi et al. (2004) and a 11 M{\odot} B1.5 star (rather than the $30 M{\odot}$ central star used in that work).
+However, the lobes on either side of the mid-infrared peak extend to \sim 1".5 from the peak, which is ~4000 AU, an order of magnitude larger than what we would consider a typical circumstellar disk and a factor of 8 larger than the disk inferred by the model of Pestalozzi et al. (2004).
+Nevertheless, there are several examples in the literature (e.g., Zhang et al. 1998) that claim detection of large disklike tori around massive stars (usually seen in millimeter or molecular emission).
 It is possible that these types of sources are the larger, flattened, and rotating accretion envelopes that feed the central accretion disks around central massive protostars.

-However, a more probable scenario for the large-scale mid-infrared morphology comes from the outflow from IRS 1.
+However, a more probable scenario for the large-scale midinfrared morphology comes from the outflow from IRS 1.
 Outflows can punch a cavity through of the thick obscuring envelope surrounding an embedded young stellar object.
 Thermal emission, caused by the heating by the central (proto)star of the dust on the outflow cavity wall, can be reradiated and seen as diffuse and extended mid-infrared emission.
 An example of such a source is G35.20-0.74 (De Buizer et al. 2005).

-For IRS 1 this scenario seems validated by CO outflow observations towards this region.
-The region of IRS 1-3 was mapped by Davis et al. (1998) and shows a CO outflow at a very similar position angle (315°) to the midinfrared dust elongation ($\sim 315^{\circ}$).
-It also appears that this outflow is centered on IRS 1 (Figure 3) and that the blueshifted lobe of the CO outflow is located to the northwest.
-Since the outflow to the northwest is pointing towards us, we would expect to see the outflow cavity on this side of the source with less obscuration than the southeast due to the concealment of the southeastern lobe by the envelope of IRS 1.
-Therefore the outflow scenario also gives a natural explanation for the asymmetry seen in the mid-infrared images.
+For IRS 1 this scenario seems validated by CO outflow observations toward this region.
+The region of IRS 1-3 was mapped by Davis et al. (1998) and shows a CO outflow at a very similar position angle (315°) to the mid-infrared dust elongation (~315°).
+It also appears that this outflow is centered on IRS 1 (Fig. 3) and that the blueshifted lobe of the CO outflow is located to the northwest.
+Since the outflow to the northwest is pointing toward us, we would expect to see the outflow cavity on this side of the source with less obscuration than the southeast due to the concealment of the southeastern lobe by the envelope of IRS 1.
+Therefore, the outflow scenario also gives a natural explanation for the asymmetry seen in the mid-infrared images.
+3.3.
+Small-Scale Dust Morphology: A Circumstellar Disk?